smaye81/angular-atscript-seed/README.md

 * Navigate to localhost:9000
 * $$$

+Notes:
+* Currently using fork of gulp-traceur for new Traceur API fixes.
+Update to canon gulp-traceur when fork is merged

+Wishes for a perfect world:
+* System.get is manually added in index.html.
+Sort of sucks to have to do this

 To Do:

 * Tests
-* System.get is manually added in index.html.
-Should be appended to file as traceur cli does
-* Copy correct assert.js file based on module type
-* References to modules are by name and not using relative path.
-Seems to be how gulp-traceur is naming them
-* Add example of type safety calling sum
-* No controllers!
-* Currently using fork of gulp-traceur for new Traceur API fixes.
-Update to canon gulp-traceur when fork is merged